-As early as 2020, Lexi Sydow has already said in her blog that “businesses are powered by mobile, but subscription models are what’s driving mobile dominance.”
+As early as 2020, someone has already said that “businesses are powered by mobile, but subscription models are what’s driving mobile dominance.”
 This opinion is still genuine in today’s mobile subscription world as subscription pricing models continue to popularize.
 For those who would also like to begin a mobile subscription business, we have prepared this guide for you on how to build a subscription pricing model.

 What is Subscription Pricing Model？

 A subscription pricing model is a recurring revenue model in which app users get access to content, services or premium features over a specific period of time by paying an agreed amount price.
 Usually, the subscription is auto-renewed at the end of its duration unless app users choose to cancel.

 The subscription pricing model benefits both the app company and its users.
 On the one hand, app companies can accurately predict revenue, attract more users, decrease user acquisition costs and build stronger relationships with their users.
 On the other hand, app users can get access to the service at a more affordable price, enjoy premium support and even get features that can be adapted to their tastes.

 However, if you want to keep your users subscribing, you have to regularly update your app with feature enhancements or expanded content.
 Because only ongoing value and innovative app experience can maintain active subscribers.

 How to Build a Subscription Pricing Model for Mobile Apps

 Before you build a subscription pricing model for your mobile apps, consider whether the subscription model is suitable for your products and services or not.
 Usually, products that customers need to continuously access are ideal for a subscription pricing model.
 When you finally confirm that you are going to build a subscription pricing model for your apps, here are some general steps:

 Normally you offer several subscription options for users to choose from.
 So think about what the best subscription plan would attract users and nudge them to subscribers.
 Decide on detailed information about each subscription plan, such as name, price, and description.